-4. Surround yourself with people that offer you security, with people through which you feel loved, taken care of, and supported.
-Surround yourself with people that give you positive energy, that make you feel cared for, people that you love.
+4. Surround yourself with people that offer you security, with people through which you feel loved, taken care of, and support.
+Surround yourself with people that give you positive energy, that make you feel cared for, and people that you love.

 Hear past the words he told you, and see past the actions he did; understand and choose that you’re deserving much more than that.

 How do you deal with a guy who’s a player?